gretasaskia/gretasaskia.github.io/index.md

 {% include plot3.html %}

 Additionally, a higher fraction of the paths that lead to target articles about men are finished than those of the paths that lead to target articles about women!
-And for the unfinished paths, the women have the "victory" as the fraction of paths that lead to women articles is higher than those for men articles.
+And for the unfinished paths, the women have the "victory" as the fraction of unfinished paths that lead to women articles is higher than those for men articles.
 {: .text-justify}

 {% include piechart.html %}